MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/zone-redundant-content.md

 ## Deploy this scenario

-Deploy this reference architecture using this [Azure sample][azuresample].
+Deploy this reference architecture using this [Azure sample on GitHub](https://github.com/Azure-Samples/highly-available-zone-redundant-webapp)

 * Azure AD / Azure AD B2C and Azure DNS aren't deployed by this sample.
 * Custom domain names and TLS/SSL certificates aren't created and configured.
 Default frontend DNS names are used instead.

 ## Contributors